 Since 1979, the museum and surrounding 147 acres have been part of the California State Parks system with the official title of Antelope Valley Indian Museum State Historic Park.

-The museum is housed in a unique 1920s swiss style chalet that is built into a rock formation.
-In order to view the upstairs California Hall, visitors have to walk up the rock formation inside the museum.
+The museum is housed in a unique 1920s Swiss-style chalet that is built into a rock formation.
+To view the upstairs California Hall, visitors have to walk up the rock formation inside the museum.

 Antelope Valley Indian Museum-History